Guide for Mt. Huashan Hiking at Night

-Jade Spring Temple at the mountain foot is the starting point.
-Then continue your Mt.
+Jade Spring Temple at the foot of the mountain is the starting point.
+From there, continue your Mt.
 Huashan hiking via North Peak and finally arrive at the East Peak before dawn.
-It generally takes 5-6 hours to reach the East Peak, so you’d better start at 22:00-23:00 the night before.
-After arriving and watching the sunrise, you can follow the different trails to descend the mountain based on your energy conditions.
+It generally takes 5-6 hours to reach the East Peak, so you need to start at 22:00-23:00 the night before.
+After arriving and watching the sunrise, you can follow different trails to descend the mountain based on your energy level.

 The classic Mt.
-Huashan hiking trail for tourists with poor physical strength:
+Huashan hiking trail for tourists with low physical strength:

 The recommended route for tourists with good physical strength:

 Best Time for Mt.
 Huashan Hiking at Night